 - repeating patterns

-I guarantee, if you choose circles as your theme, you will see circles everywhere.
+If you choose the circles as your theme as I did, you will see circles everywhere when you’re out shooting.
 Hundreds of them, in places you probably would never have looked at twice, and in objects you never would have thought of shooting before.

 There’s an instant injection of motivation, and a reason to shoot what before was probably nondescript.